-As its name suggests, this app is primarily intended to be used by those who are blind or visually impaired, allowing them to carefully navigate their surroundings and give them the awareness they need to understand their environment.
+As its name suggests, this app is primarily intended to be used by blind or visually impaired, allowing them to carefully navigate their surroundings and give them the awareness they need to understand their environment.

-It fulfills its purpose by connecting users with volunteers from around the world who can see so they can be of assistance using no more than their smartphone cameras.
+It fulfills its purpose by connecting users with volunteers from around the world who can see to be of assistance using no more than their smartphone cameras.

 Visit: Be My Eyes

 Let’s face it: wheelchair accessibility for those with mobility restrictions is crucial.
 Fortunately, everyone else seems to be realizing the same thing.
-But there, the world still has a long way to go, so it’s crucial to get information in advance as to the places that are wheelchair-friendly.
+But there, the world still has a long way to go, so it’s crucial to get information in advance as to the wheelchair-friendly places.

 With that in mind, the app, Wheelmate, is an excellent application that marks out the brick-and-mortar establishments like cinemas, restaurants, and bars accessible for both Android and Apple users alike.